Yellow mealworm beetle infestation

 The Yellow Mealworm beetle (Tenebrio Molitor) is the largest among the stored product insects.
 It is a post-harvest pest, which is popular across farmers all over the world.
 It is a scavenger of damp and decaying cereals and grains, kept in wet and non-ventilated areas.

-Yellow mealworm beetle treatment and control
+Yellow mealworm beetle control

 The Yellow Mealworm beetle is typically found infesting areas, where humidity is high and the stored products kept there have started or are already decaying.
 This is why it is important for domestic and commercial customers to make sure there is no presence of humidity or damp areas in their homes or business premises.